Explainable Bayesian deep learning through input-skip Latent Binary Bayesian Neural Networks: Experiments

 In the mice protein dataset from \citet{higuera2015self}, mice are categorized into one of 8 different classes, where the explanations for each class can be found in Table \ref{tab:miceClassDesc}.
 For the neural network approaches, 4 hidden layers will be used, where each hidden layer has 100 hidden nodes, which gives 62'216 weights in the full model.
 The training set will have 972 observations, and 108 observations will be used as a test set to evaluate the performance of the trained models.

 Table \ref{tab:miceAcc} presents the results related to the accuracy, used weights, and depth.
-The highest accuracy was generally attained with the IS-ANN-L1 and ISLaB-LRT methods, with ISLaB-FLOW doing slightly worse and linear models performing further worse.
+We see that all methods generally have very good accuracy, with the linear methods slightly worse.
 The results on calibration can be found in Table \ref{tab:micecalibration}.
-Here we see that the linear BLR-LRT method has the lowest ECE with both the full and sparse networks, and the frequentist method has the lowest NLL.
+Here, we see that BNN-HORSE appears to be the best calibrated method, with low ECE and NLL on both the full and sparse networks.
+We note here that our method does worse than the other sparsification approaches.

-On this dataset, the linear methods are performing quite well, and we see that the non-linear methods are mostly reduced to linear methods as well.
-Again we see that the frequentist approach uses a significantly larger number of weights than all other baselines.
+On this dataset, the linear methods perform quite well, and we see that the non-linear methods are mostly reduced to linear methods as well.
+Again we see that our approach uses significantly fewer weights than the other sparsification methods.
 To illustrate how our methods can help with interpretability, Figure \ref{fig:miceExample_flow} shows all paths that lead to classes 1 and 5 for a FLOW-based network.
 This simplifies the task for researchers when choosing proteins to further investigate, as information about which proteins contribute to the different classes is available.
 Furthermore, since all connections are linear, it will be feasible to determine whether covariates contribute positively or negatively to a given class.

-\subsubsection{FER2013 dataset - happy, surprised and neutral}
+\subsubsection{FER2013 Dataset - Happy, Surprised and Neutral}

 The next example to be examined is the FER2013 image dataset, which is based on a Kaggle competition \citep{erhan2013challenges}.
-The dataset consists of images with expressions of anger, disgust, fear, happiness, sadness, surprise, and neutrality.
+The dataset consists of $48\times 48$ images with expressions of anger, disgust, fear, happiness, sadness, surprise, and neutrality.
 However, for this experiment, the focus will be on the three expressions: happy, surprised, and neutral.
 For the neural network-based implementations, there will be 2 hidden layers, each containing 200 hidden nodes, resulting in 969'112 weights in the full model.
 The network will be trained with 17'270 observations, and tested with the remaining 1'919 observations.